 Figure 4 shows the monitoring of the noise injection temperature for the current cycle.
-The noise injection temperature for the 23.8GHz channel is constant over the cycle close to 314K.
-For the 36.5GHz channel, the diode shows a slow increase along the cycle of less than 0.2K.
+The noise injection temperature is constant over the cycle for both channels close to 314K and 288.3 for 23.8GHZ and 36.5GHz channels respectively.
 Nominal behavior is observed since only 1 cycle of data is considered in this section.
 The monitoring will be pursued and data checked for any impact.